-Like wildfires, flash flooding is a rapidly-onset hazard.
+Like wildfires, flash flooding is a rapid-onset hazard.
 This means it can happen quickly and with little time for warning.
 Therefore, it is important to understand evacuation orders.
-Because flash flood potential is heightened due to the Cameron Peak burn scar in Larimer County, a new evacuation order was issued in addition to Mandatory and Voluntary Evacuation orders.
-This new level is known as an "Imminent Threat" Evacuation order.
-If this order is issued, it means LEAVE NOW - there is no time to gather personal belongings, and you should reach higher ground by any means necessary.
+Because flash flood potential is heightened due to the Cameron Peak burn scar in Larimer County, you may receive a notification from an emergency communication center with instructions to seek high ground when flash flooding occurs.
+LEAVE NOW - there is no time to gather personal belongings, and you should reach higher ground by any means necessary.